10 Hardest College Majors

 8. Physiology

 Physiology is another major that is based in math, chemistry, and physics (notice a trend?).
-It also requires students to understand concepts rather than simply memorizing the material, with a focus on understanding how the systems of the body operate.
+It requires students to understand concepts rather than simply memorizing the material, with a focus on understanding how the systems of the body operate.
 Even if you just opt for a single course in physiology, it will require a lot of studying outside of the classroom.

 9. Economics